 Develop technical, competition and performance skills as well as a chance to win cash prizes and trophies.
 The Fiddle Contest is open to all ages and skill levels and is categorized accordingly.
 It is FREE to enter.
 Just sign up when you arrive onsite.

 John Arcand Category: honours our founder and name sake and also speaks to our mission of promoting and preserving the Métis tradition.
 The John Arcand Category will run Friday afternoon and will be a once through with no finals.
 Each contestant must play at waltz and a tune of their choice composed by John.
 (There are over 390 of them – so pick your favourites and practice up!)

 Regular Fiddle Contest: preliminaries run Saturday morning and finals run Saturday afternoon.
 It offers these age categories: Novice 1 & 2* (12 and under); Junior 1 & 2* (13 to 18); Senior (60 and over); Open 1 & 2* and Championship** classes.

 *Category 2: The John Arcand Fiddle Fest introduced 2 Categories as a way to level the playing field so people who have just started playing are not competing against more skilled players, making it impossible for to place.
 Following the preliminary rounds, judges place competitors into categories to ensure all are competing at the same playing level.

 ** Championship Category: competitors do not register to enter Championship.
 They first enter the Open category and the judges advance the top five players into championship for finals.

-Some contest preliminaries start on Friday however the bulk of them run Saturday afternoon and the finals run Saturday afternoon.
+Some contest preliminaries start on Friday however the bulk of them run Saturday morning and the finals run Saturday afternoon.